moongazer07/StrongNameKeyGenerator/README.md

 The first step in strongname signing is generating a key-pair.
-The sn.exe tool is located in "C:\Program Files\Microsoft Visual Studio 8\SDK\v2.0\Bin\" and is a cmd tool, or more preferable through Microsoft Visual Studio IDE via project’s properties.
+The sn.exe tool is located in "C:\Program Files\Microsoft Visual Studio 8\SDK\v2.0\Bin\" and is a cmd tool, or more preferable through Microsoft Visual Studio IDE via projectâ€™s properties.
 This option generates key-pairs and sign assemblies without the need to create a key-pair using Sn.exe
     - click on signing tab,
     - check "Sign the assembly" then browse to the .snk file: